isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 The functionally In which the program requires has been split in to 3 separate sections.

+#### Lexer

-#### Lexical Analysis
+* Lexical Analysis

+* Parsing

+A Token is a element of a programming language.
+When a token is identified certain characters or patterns of characters are expected afterwards.
+It would be unnecessary to create classes for every single possible type of token as certain tokens would automatically imply others.
+Such as `PROC` is always followed by an identifier naming the procedure.
+So using this we can then directly parse the input when certain Tokens are found.

+All Logo Statements run inside of `PROC` so All statements must be children of there `PROC` tokens.
+So when a `PROC` declaration is found it following the all the proceeding code until it finds another `PROC` token belongs to that token.
+From this we can then have all `PROCToken` contain `StatementToken`.
+Methods Calls and `LEFT`, `RIGHT`, `FORWARD` behave similarly in Logo. e.g. they method has a name and expression that it takes in.
+So there behaviour can be generalised into a class.
+The `IF` statements in Logo behaviour is different from that of Method calls and `LEFT`, `RIGHT`, `FORWARD`.
+Since If statements contain statements and have conditions.
+So there behaviour would have to be a separate class.
+When a line begins with `PROC` it automatically identifies a `PROC`  and then following input will be assume to be part of `PROC` declaration and then following code until another `PROC` is found shall be stored inside of this `PROCToken`.
+When a line begins with `IF` it shall automatically identify a IF token and expect a `THEN` to complete the statement and everything inside is assumed to be the conditions which are required for `IF` statement to run.
+Everything comes after is assumed to be part of that if statements of the `IF` token if all the conditions are met.
+When the program shall find a `ELSE` token.
+All the input proceed shall be assumed to be part of `IFToken` if condition has failed.
+The `IFToken` would then be close when `ENDIF` is found.

-Converts the Logo code to stream of `PROC` tokens.
+So in the Lexer Converts the Logo code to stream of `PROC` tokens.
 The `PROC` tokens contain the code which runs  the method with it.
 Each type of logo command shall be made into a type of `Token`.
 This section of code shall also be responsible for the checking for that the logo file has the correct syntax as well.
 The lexer shall also be able to parse a logo file in which all the commands have not been separated by new lines.

 #### Parsing

+* Code Generation

 Gets all the commands that are required to be printed to the file from all the tokens which have been created.

-#### Code Generation

 The steam of `PostScript` commands are printed to a `.ps` file with same name as inputted to program.

 ## Design

-###### Binary Expression Tree

-The binary expression tree is used to 'break down' expressions that are present in the given LOGO code.
-The operator with the lowest precedence is made the root of the tree.
-The number before this operator and the operator of next highest precedence are made children of the root operator.

-For example, if the expression was `(6 + 3 * 2)` the number '6' and the operator '+' would be made children of the root operator '*'.

-The number, in this case 6, is the primary expression.
-The operator is then made a new expression that 'searches' for the operator of next highest precedence, in this case '*'.
-From this either another operator is found or the two remaining numbers are made children of the operator and the end of the binary tree is reached.

 ### Lexer